- Judging Assignments will be posted soon.

 Qualifications of Judges

-Judges for the One-Act Play Contest are selected from the current Accredited List of Critic Judges [Section 1033 (d) (3) (A)], secured from the League and provided by the Texas Educational Theatre Association Adjudicators' Committee.
+Judges for the One-Act Play Contest are selected from the current Accredited List of Critic Judges [Section 1033 (d) (3) (A)], secured from the League and provided by the Texas Theater Adjudicators and Officials (TTAO).
 It includes only those individuals from whom an agreement to serve has been received.
 Each judge must agree to become familiar with the rules of the One-Act Play Contest and all sections of the current HANDBOOK.

-Critic judging workshops are conducted at the annual meeting of the Texas Educational Theatre Association.
+Multiple critic judging workshops are conducted annually at One-Act Play contests and at the Texas Educational Theatre Association annual conference.
 Publicity concerning these workshops is sent to Texas Educational Theatre Association members, college and university drama/theatre faculties, community theatre professional staff and potential judges requesting information.